nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 Switched from Spark to Databricks SQL Cloud Datawarehouse for transformations due to significant performance improvements over the original workshop's slower Spark-based approach

+### 📊 Expanded Data Range for Better Benchmarking

+Extended data processing from the original 2016-2017 range to include all NYC taxi data from 2009-2017, creating a massive 1-billion-record dataset for more comprehensive analysis and performance testing

 ### Additional Enhancements

 - Added utilities for converting between Databricks and Jupyter notebook formats